-I had trauma around me from a very early age and even though I was physically well, emotionally those fears became irrational.
+I had trauma around me from a very early age and even though I was physically well, emotionally those fears from time to time, became irrational.

-Because of neurological impairments, my fears were irrational, I still struggle with irrational fears today.
-So, what is rational and irrational fear?
+What is rational and irrational fear?
 Rational fear is a reaction about a real threat where we have to protect ourselves.
-Irrational fear is something we fear, even though there is no direct link or threat to us.
+Irrational fear is something we fear, even though there is no direct link, or threat to us.

 Rational fear is something that we are consciously aware of.
-It comes from the human brain and is brought about by genetics.
-This kind of fear keeps us alert and can be somewhat of a challenge.
+It comes from the human brain and is usually brought about by genetics.
+It’s the kind of fear that keeps us alert and can be somewhat of a challenge.

-We can be fearful of certain situations like being afraid of heights; or being afraid of sleeping in the dark.
-With this type of fear, you know you have fear but you also know you have to face that fear.
+We can be fearful of situations like being afraid of heights; or being afraid of sleeping in the dark.
+With this type of fear, you know you have fear but you also know you need to face that fear.

-An irrational fear is an unhealthy fear that is usually brought about by a traumatic experience, which eventually compels us to avoid certain situations pertaining to that fear.
+An irrational fear is an unhealthy fear that is usually brought about by a traumatic experience, which eventually compels us to avoid certain situations.
 ‘Irrational fear is also know as a phobia or unhealthy fear’ that we may also be predisposed to through our genes and environment.

-Be patient with yourself and give yourself time.
-Try to look at your fears objectively so that you begin to see why you have those fears.
+Give yourself time.
+Try to look at your fears objectively so that you can begin to see and understand why you may have those fears.
 If the fear comes from a traumatic experience, try to ascertain as much as you can about the experience.

-There is usually a lesson we can take from our experiences.
-Traumatic experiences are usually one off experiences that never happen again, although that doesn’t always stop us worrying that it will happen again.
+There is usually sometime to take from our experiences.
+Traumatic experiences are usually one off experiences that never happen again, although that doesn’t always stop us worrying that it may happen again.

-Once we begin to understand more about our experience and we can rationale our fear, we will begin to look at our fears differently.
-It is only at that point that we may think about bringing about change.
+Once we begin to understand more about our experience and we can rationale it, we should begin to look at our fears differently.
+It is only at that point that we can think about bringing change.